shenwei356/kmcp/docs/usage.md

 Accuracy notes:
   *.
 Smaller -t/--min-qcov increase sensitivity in cost of higher false
      positive rate (-f/--max-fpr) of a query.
   *.
-And we require part of the uniquely matched reads of a reference
+We require part of the uniquely matched reads of a reference
-     having high similarity, i.e., with high confidence to decrease the false positive.
+     having high similarity, i.e., with high confidence for decreasing the false positive rate.
      E.g., -H >= 0.8 and -P >= 0.1 equals to 90th percentile >= 0.8
      *. -U/--min-hic-ureads,      minimal number, >= 1
      *. -H/--min-hic-ureads-qcov, minimal query coverage, >= -t/--min-qcov
      *. -P/--min-hic-ureads-prop, minimal proportion, higher values
         increase precision in cost of sensitivity.
-  *. -n/--keep-top-qcovs could increase the speed, while too small value
-     could decrease the sensitivity.
   *. -R/--max-mismatch-err and -D/--min-dreads-prop is for determing
      the right reference for ambigous reads.
   *. --keep-perfect-match is not recommended, which decreases sensitivity.
+  *. -m/--keep-main-match is not recommended, which affects accuracy of
+     abundance estimation.
+  *. -n/--keep-top-qcovs  is not recommended, which affects accuracy of
+     abundance estimation.

 Taxonomy data:
   1. Mapping references IDs to TaxIds: -T/--taxid-map